 The BlindMaid Company Offers 2 Choices for Mobile Drying Racks:

 Drying Rack is handy for drying 25-30 blinds on a jobsite.
 Its powder coated steel frame (ask about colors) is rugged yet lightweight and very portable. $389.95 (standard black)

 Hitch Rack is used for drying up to 10-15 blinds at one time.
 It adjusts up to 9' high and will attach to most trailer hitches for mobile cleaning and drying. $389.95

 BcBiz Members check the Member's Discount Page for special pricing.

-Over the years blind cleaners have used a variety of methods to hang blinds from drying racks from zip ties and cord loops to the stainless steel spring clips shown here.
-We have found that for any open headrail with a rolled edge the stainless steel clips are the easiest, fastest and most secure way to hold blinds.
-The “lip” on the bottom of the clip hooks into the rolled edge on most open head rails and securely holds them until you release them with a simple lift of the rail and squeeze on one side of the clip.
-Zip tie plastics get brittle and break, cord loops get dirty or fray, but these clips can bounce off the floor and you pick them up with no harm done.
-You don't have to worry about sharp edges cutting them or slipping - once they clip under the edge gravity and the clip tension hold things securely.
+Over the decades blind cleaners have used a variety of methods on their drying racks to hang their blinds from zip ties and cord loops to the stainless steel spring clips pictured.
+Experience has shown that for any open headrail with a rolled edge the stainless steel clips are the easiest, fastest and most secure way to hold blinds.
+The “lip” on the bottom of the clip hooks into the rolled edge on most open head rails and securely holds them.
+To release one simply lifts the rail and squeezes one side of the clip.
+Plastic zip ties get brittle and break, cord loops get dirty or fray, but these clips will bounce off the floor and be ready to go again year after year.
+They are durable and won't corrode.
 Say goodby to dropped blinds due to brittle plastic loops, loose cords or brackets that weren't really tight.

 Small (Minis Pleated)